 Drama Lessons in Years 7-9 take place in either the Drama Hall , Dance Studio or Main Hall at Park Road.
 GCSE and A-level lessons take place in the Drama Studio, which is currently at our Gloucester Road site.

-As well as GCSE and A-level performances, students from the Key Stage 3 clubs are given opportunities to perform and share their work .
+As well as GCSE and A-level performances, students from the Key Stage 3 clubs are given opportunities to perform and share their work in Drama Shows.

-All students study Dance as a separate subject in years 7-8.
-There is an element of choice in Year 9, when students identify the Arts subjects they would prefer to study.
+All students study Dance as a separate subject in years 7-9.
 This is taught by our Dance Department, a team of specialist teachers who form part of our Arts faculty.

-There is also a strong programme of extra-curricular clubs, with at least 1 activity every day run by one of our specialist teachers.
+There is also a strong programme of extra-curricular clubs, run by one of our specialist teachers, but with older students also taking the lead choreographing some younger groups.
 We put on an annual Dance Competition, open to all students, and at least 2 full-performance shows each year.
 We also regularly host masterclasses run by professional dance companies, and have supported a number of students who have moved on to professional training.